TritonSE/linters/README.md

 ## To Do

-1. Test the ESLint configuration on more code from past projects.
-1. Improve README.
-1. Add support for Jest.
+1. Add support for testing frameworks.
+1. Rework the pre-commit script to improve stability under different scenarios.